-When you buy your first home ( or even you second or third! ), it can be easy to lose sight of the many ‘additional’ ( and mostly unavoidable ) costs that are not always obvious when you are first starting out.
-So, apart from after the mighty feat of accumulating your deposit and having taken into account your mortgage payments, what else can you expect when buying your property?
+When you buy your first home (or even your second or third!), it can be easy to lose sight of the many ‘additional’ ( and mostly unavoidable ) costs that are not always obvious when you are first starting out.
+So, apart from the mighty feat of accumulating your deposit and having taken into account your mortgage payments, what else can you expect when buying your property?

 Stamp duty is a government tax that you pay when you buy property, a motor vehicle and even insurance.
-The good news is that for first home buyers, there is no stamp duty applied to the first $500,000 value of the property, and further concessions rates apply after that ( basically rates the are reduce ).
+The good news is that for first home buyers, there is no stamp duty applied to the first $500,000 value of the property, and further concessions rates apply after that.

 Click here to go to the official Queensland Government's website to learn more about transfer concessions